 Ryan's Speakership Makes 7 In A Row Ending In Frustration — Or Worse

-In Henry IV Part 2, Shakespeare writes, "Uneasy rests the head that wears the crown."
+In Henry IV, Part 2, Shakespeare writes, "Uneasy rests the head that wears the crown."

 Speakers of the House do not wear crowns.
 But if they did, these days their crowns might as well be woven of thorns.